MagnaniMarta/Fire-Communities-Magnani-et-al/README.md

 SensitivityAnalysis/

-Codes in this folder explore a section of the parameter space identified by 2 parameters.
+Codes in this folder explore a section of the parameter space identified by 2 parameters (e.g. Fig. 4 in Magnani et al., 2023).
 Change 'idummy' and 'MSEED' in run3() several times to obtain the parameter plane section of the paper.
 Contains:

   mainfire.f90 : master code iterating over 2 parameters and simulating the time series of vegetation cover and fires.